Top US diplomat criticizes FIFA armband threat at World Cup

 No player wore the "One Love" armbands Monday though seven European teams had said they planned to wear them ahead of the tournament.
 England's Harry Kane wore a FIFA-approved "No Discrimination" armband that was offered as a compromise in the match with Iran.

-Blinken arrived in Qatar on Monday, where he visited a youth soccer program tied to the World Cup.
+Blinken arrived Monday in Qatar, where he visited a youth soccer program tied to the World Cup.
 He later watched the U.S. tie with Wales on Monday night.

 While openly critical of FIFA, Blinken struck a more measured tone with Qatar.
 This energy-rich Mideast nation has been criticized ahead of the tournament over its treatment of migrant laborers and criminalizing gay and lesbian sex.